Mild — Worry Is Present but Manageable

 Frequently Asked Questions

-What does a mild anxiety score mean on a screener?
+What does a mild anxiety score mean on a check-in?

-On the GAD-7 (Spitzer et al., 2006) a total of 5-9 out of 21 is the mild band.
-It means you are experiencing more anxiety than average, but probably not at a level that meets the DSM-5-TR (APA, 2022) diagnostic threshold for generalized anxiety disorder.
+It means you are experiencing more anxiety than average, but probably not at a level that would automatically warrant active treatment on its own.
 Self-help, lifestyle changes, and brief therapy tend to work well at this level.

 Do I need therapy or medication at this level?

 Usually not immediately.
-Clinical guidelines for mild anxiety (e.g., NICE guideline CG113 for GAD in adults) recommend watchful waiting, low-intensity psychological interventions such as guided self-help based on CBT principles, or a brief course of structured therapy before considering medication.
+Many people at this level do well with watchful waiting, low-intensity approaches such as guided self-help based on CBT principles, or a brief course of structured therapy before medication is considered.
 Your GP or NHS Talking Therapies (in the UK) can advise on the right step.

 CBT-based self-help workbooks, mindfulness-based stress reduction, regular aerobic exercise, reducing caffeine and alcohol, improving sleep hygiene, and structured worry time (one scheduled 15-minute window per day) all have research support for mild-to-moderate anxiety.
 Apps like MoodGym, SilverCloud, and the NHS-approved Sleepio have randomized-trial evidence.